outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - organize derivation methods, implementation guide & specific analysis rules in core_analysis

+  - function to find structure for an object/function (similar variance, difference from related objects, intents/priorities, causes, potential ranges, etc)

+  - function to select interfaces by usefulness for problem-solving intents
+    - cause is a good interface to host constructive discussions about decisions, that avoids information used to allocate fault
+    - intent is a good interface to frame lies
+    - pattern is a good interface to frame change types, after already standardizing to the change interface

   - function list (tech debt):
     - core operations (find, apply, identify, derive, build) with core objects (patterns, intents, definitions)
     - once those are defined, you can run queries to find matching objects